rayoz6546/Rayan/Projects/Database Management System/README.md

 * Communication
 * Self-Learning

-## The tools and concepts listed here are not just specific to the material shared in this folder, they refer to my Freelance Software Developer experience in general.
+## The tools and concepts listed here are not just specific to the material shared in this folder, they refer to my Freelance Software Developer experience as a whole.